Heart & Stroke

 Results and Impact

-While Charity Intelligence highlights these key results, they may not be a complete representation of Heart and Stroke's results.
+While Charity Intelligence highlights these key results, they may not be a complete representation of Heart & Stroke’s results.
+Heart & Stroke has not yet been rated on impact (n/r).
+Not having an impact score does not affect Heart & Stroke's overall star rating.

 My anchor